 You get off at bus stop 6090233, serving:

 Get off the bus, turn left and cross the river.
 The first turning right is Bunhouse Road, the Museum for Transport is on the other side.
 Traffic comes from your left, though there is no pedestrian control of this crossing.
-Cross Bunhouse Road, turn right and Continue Towards the Museum.h3>From the Subway
+Cross Bunhouse Road, turn right and Continue Towards the Museum.

-The nearest Subway station is Kelvinhall, on the north side of Dumbarton Road.
-Describe Online has published online text guides to the Glasgow Subway System and Kelvinhall Station.
+The nearest Subway station is Kelvinhall, on the north side of Dumbarton Road. we have published text guides to Glasgow Subway System and Kelvinhall Station.

 Turn right from the Subway then left along Dumbarton Road, cross Byres Road, which has a pedestrian controlled crossing with rotating cones, as you continue (east), you pass:

 Church Street, no tactile, no pedestrian controlled crossing